MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

 > This article deploys an application by using JBoss EAP Helm Charts.
 At the time of writing, this feature is still offered as a [Technology Preview](https://access.redhat.com/articles/6290611).
 Before choosing to deploy applications with JBoss EAP Helm Charts on production environments, ensure that this feature is a supported feature for your JBoss EAP/XP product version.

 > [!IMPORTANT]
-> While ARO is jointly engineered, operated, and supported by Red Hat and Microsoft to provide an integrated support experience, the software you run on top of ARO, including that described in this article, is subject to its own support and license terms.
-For details about support of ARO, see [Support lifecycle for Azure Red Hat OpenShift 4](/azure/openshift/support-lifecycle?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/ee/breadcrumb/toc.json).
+> While Azure Red Hat OpenShift is jointly engineered, operated, and supported by Red Hat and Microsoft to provide an integrated support experience, the software you run on top of Azure Red Hat OpenShift, including that described in this article, is subject to its own support and license terms.
+For details about support of Azure Red Hat OpenShift, see [Support lifecycle for Azure Red Hat OpenShift 4](/azure/openshift/support-lifecycle?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/ee/breadcrumb/toc.json).
 For details about support of the software described in this article, see the main pages for that software as listed in the article.

 ## Prerequisites